 - Exercise normal safety precautions in Vietnam.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Petty theft is common in tourist areas, markets and other public places.
-Aggravated theft, and sexual assault also occurs, particularly in Hanoi, Ho Chi Minh City, Da Nang and other major cities.
-Pay close attention to your personal security at all times and minimise the amount of valuables you carry (see Safety and security).
+Aggravated theft, and sexual assault also occur, particularly in major cities.
+Pay close attention to your personal security at all times.
+Minimise the amount of valuables you carry.
+See Safety and security.

-Penalties for drug offences are severe and include the death sentence.
-Vietnamese authorities have strict security measures to combat drug trafficking.
-Over 30 Australians are currently serving long sentences, including life imprisonment, for drug trafficking in Vietnam.
+- Penalties for drug offences are severe and include the death sentence.
+Vietnam has strict security measures to combat drug trafficking.
+Over 30 Australians are currently serving long jail sentences, including life imprisonment, for drug trafficking.
 See Laws.

-- Traffic accidents occur often in Vietnam.
-You should consider the risks of driving a car or riding a motorcycle in Vietnam, particularly if you are unfamiliar with local conditions.
-International Driving Permits issued in Australia are not accepted in Vietnam.
-You must have a valid Vietnamese drivers licence to drive in Vietnam.
+- Traffic accidents are common in Vietnam.
+Consider the safety and legal risks of driving a car or riding a motorcycle, particularly if you are unfamiliar with local conditions.
+Don't drive without a valid Vietnamese drivers' licence.
 See Local travel.

-- The rainy season occurs between June and December every year.
-During this period, flooding, flash flooding and typhoons are common.
-Travellers should follow the instructions of local authorities, monitor media and weather reports, and check with tour operators before travelling to affected areas.
-See Entry and exit.
+- From June to December, flooding, flash flooding and typhoons are common.
+Monitor media and weather reports and follow the instructions of local authorities.
+Check with tour operators before travelling to affected areas.
+See Additional information.